Chang’an Small Restaurant Chapter 5

 Since she had stumbled upon some quality glutinous rice today, Shen Shaoguang decided to make aiwowo rice cakes.

-Sweet pastries were often made in the imperial palace of this dynasty; to name a few, there were Dragon and Phoenix rice cakes, Amethyst Dragon rice cakes, and Jade Beam rice cakes.
+Sweet pastries were often made in the imperial palace of this dynasty; to name a few there were Dragon and Phoenix rice cakes, Amethyst Dragon rice cakes, and Jade Beam rice cakes.
 During the new year, there were always Cornelian Cherry rice cakes, Chrysanthemum cakes, and Ma Ge Cake readily available.
-Each had a fancy name, but none of them were Shen Shaoguang's taste— probably because the Tang Dynasty’s people had a strong sweet tooth.
-Else, why would they not eat cherries unless it was soaked in cane syrup.
+Each had a fancy name, but none of them was to Shen Shaoguang's taste— probably because the Tang Dynasty’s people had a strong sweet tooth.
+Otherwise, why would they not eat cherries unless they were soaked in cane syrup?
 Therefore, at every change of season, Shen Shaoguang would crave the aiwowo rice cakes from her previous life.

 Aiwowo rice cake was not too troublesome to make.
 Just mix the cooked soft glutinous rice into glutinous rice dough.
-Then split the dough into small even pieces, flatten them out and fill it with various sweet fillings such as hawthorn, sesame, jujube paste, or bean paste.
+Then split the dough into small even pieces, flatten them out, and fill them with various sweet fillings such as hawthorn, sesame, jujube paste, or bean paste.

-After sealing the stuffing, it’s rolled on in cooked glutinous rice flour.
+After sealing the stuffing, it’s rolled in cooked glutinous rice flour.
 The white speckles looked rather similar to a gentle drift of snow.
-Some might use regular heat-treated flour, but since her family had always used cooked glutinous rice flour, Shen Shaoguang believed glutinous rice flour was more authentic.
+Some might use regular heat-treated flour, but since her family had always used cooked glutinous rice flour, Shen Shaoguang believed it was more authentic.

 Shen Shaoguang was too lazy to make a filling, so this brine came in extremely handy.